catalinmiron/awesome-prisma/readme.md

 ## :tipping_hand_woman: About this List

-This is a collection of **awesome resources**  about [Prisma](https://www.prisma.io/ "Build a GraphQL server with any database") :heart_eyes: Prisma is an open-source database toolkit.
+This is a collection of **awesome resources**  about [Prisma](https://www.prisma.io/ "Modern Database Access for TypeScript & Node.js") :heart_eyes:

+**Prisma is an open-source database toolkit**.
 It replaces traditional ORMs and makes database access easy with an auto-generated query builder for TypeScript & Node.js.

 ## Table of Contents